MSufra/Monash-Project-1/README DC.md

 The cases per hundred rate for the selected countries varies from 21% in Slovenia, 14.5% Israel and only 0.8% in Australia.

 When analysing the data whithout considering other factors, the results show that in Australia the number of cases increased when the fully vaccinated population increased also.
 The correlation factor shows a strong positive correlation.
 However, there are other contextual factors to be considered before drawing a conclusion on the correlation between vaccine and new cases.
 These factors would include lockdowns, border closure, social distancing, and others.

+GDP, Human Development Index and Life expectancy vs total amount of vaccinations

+When comparing countries and their vaccination rates, differences of their socioeconomic status should be taken into consideration.
+In this dataset, the total number of vaccinations was compared to GDP per capita, Human Development Index (HDI) and life expectancy.

+When looking at the GDP per capita and the number of total vaccinations, moderate correlation can be observed.
+Based on the data, Pearson’s correlation coefficient for GDP per capita versus vaccination rate is 0.5.
+This means that higher GDP indicates higher vaccination rate.

+GDP  gives information about the size of the economy and how an economy is performing.
+Higher GDP also gives an indication of how much governments can spend on public services, including health care.
+As the vaccine supply seems to be the main driver of the vaccination rates , higher vaccination rate requires e.g. good governance and high level of health care as well as the ability to either purchase different vaccines or manufacture them nationally.

+It is to be noted that GDP is not a measure of the overall standard of living.
+GDP growth does not tell how income is split across a population, and in this context, combined with data on vaccination rate does not alone describe well-being of a country.

+To emphasize other factors than economic growth, the United Nations computes a Human Development Index, which ranks countries based on life expectancy, literacy, and school enrolment.
+The Human Development Index  is a summary measure of average achievement in key dimensions of human development: a long and healthy life, being knowledgeable and have a decent standard of living.
+The health dimension is assessed by life expectancy at birth, the education dimension is measured by mean of years of schooling for adults aged 25 years and more and expected years of schooling for children of school entering age.
+The standard of living dimension is measured by gross national income per capita.

+When looking at the HDI and the number of total vaccinations, no correlation can be observed.
+Based on the data, Pearson’s correlation coefficient for HDI versus vaccination rate is 0.10.
+When looking at the life expectancy alone, weak correlation with total number of vaccinations can be observed.
+In this case, Pearson’s correlation coefficient is 0.31.
+This relationship, although weak based on this particular dataset, is observed as vaccinations lead to increased life expectancy .
+Also, generally, wealthier countries have a higher average life expectancy than poorer countries.
+This can be argued to be achieved through higher standards of living and more effective health care systems.